A HERITAGE WE CAN BE PROUD OF...

 Add in the potatoes and carrots and simmer covered for another 30 minutes.

-Add in the baby marrows, corn & mushrooms and simmer slowly for a further 10 - 15 minutes.
+Add in the baby marrows, corn and mushrooms and simmer slowly for a further 10 - 15 minutes.

 Serve with rice or mashed potato or even pasta or samp mielies.